 Patrick Morrisey was elected as the Attorney General for the State of West Virginia on November 6, 2012, and was sworn into office on January 14, 2013.
 Patrick Morrisey is the first Republican to serve as Attorney General in West Virginia since 1933, and as a resident of Harpers Ferry, Morrisey is also the first Attorney General from Jefferson County in our state's history.

-Morrisey earned a bachelor of arts degree in history, with high honors, and political science, with honors, from Rutgers College in 1989 and a juris doctor from Rutgers Law School-Newark, in 1992.
+Morrisey graduated with honors from Rutgers College in 1989 earning Bachelor of Arts degrees in history and political science.
+He received a juris doctor from Rutgers Law School-Newark in 1992.

 2013 National Lawyers Convention